maddataanalyst/hextractor/paper.md

 In **multi-table mode**, users define `GraphSpecs` to merge entity and relationship tables into a unified graph.
 This approach is well suited for complex data structures with multiple interconnected entities.

-For instance, if the dataset in Table \ref{tab:tabular_data} is split into separate `company`, `employee`, and `tags` tables, along with join tables for relationships (as shown in Figure \ref{fig:er_diagram}), HeXtractor will construct an equivalent `HeteroData` object—regardless of the original data layout.
+For instance, if the dataset from previous table is split into separate `company`, `employee`, and `tags` tables, along with join tables for relationships (as shown in Figure \ref{fig:er_diagram}), HeXtractor will construct an equivalent `HeteroData` object—regardless of the original data layout.

 ![Entity relationship diagram. \label{fig:er_diagram}](paper_figures/er_diagram.png){width=1000px height=1000px}